 To estimate the thermal comfort, we will use effective draft temperature (EDT), a quantifiable indication of comfort at a discrete point in a space generated by combining the physiological effects of air temperature and air motion.
 A point is considered comfortable if the results are between –3° and +2°, and if the measured velocity at the point is less than 70 fpm (0.36 m/s).

 CFD allows us to easily estimate and visualize EDT for every point in the room.
 We can immediately see several highly uncomfortable areas below the inlets, so we should avoid placing any occupants there.
 Overall, the classroom is currently designed to be thermally comfortable for the majority of students.
 However, the position of several tables and chairs may need to be adjusted.

-The CFD simulation above was performed in a web browser on the cloud-based SimScale platform, using 22 hours of computational time (704 core hours).
+The CFD simulation above was performed by Ramboll in a web browser using the cloud-based SimScale platform, using 22 hours of computational time (704 core hours).
 Performing the same simulation offline on a local computer would have taken up to one month.

 This project from Ramboll was just one brief example of how a cloud-based CFD simulation tool can help engineers predict and optimize the performance of a heating and air conditioning system in the early stages of the building design process.
 This is a particularly relevant topic for the planning of green building projects and obtaining LEED certification, where sustainability, energy performance, and thermal comfort play a crucial role.

 For a more detailed analysis of the results, as well as a commentary on the project by Ian van Duivenbode, a senior building physics engineer at Ramboll UK, watch the recording of the webinar below:

 Written by Megan Jenkins on May 21, 2019